 The funding awarded covers the cost of making the TV documentaries and all the arts projects it will fund.

-The deadline for the current commissioning round is 29 May 2017.
+The scheme is currently closed.
+The deadline for the current commissioning round was 29 May 2017.

 There will also be further opportunities over the next two years to apply.

 Applications can be submitted at the Hiive website, following registration.